 - There’s the challenge of simultaneously handling school plus a demanding career and personal/family responsibilities.

-- For EMBA programs, there’s usually no formal recruiting for career changers.
+- There’s usually no formal recruiting for EMBA career changers.

-- These programs tend to be expensive, so it’s important to accurately assess the potential value and understand your motivations for pursuing the degree, if you are self-funding.
+- These programs tend to be expensive, so it’s important to accurately assess their potential value for you personally and understand your motivations for pursuing the degree if you are self-funding it.

-- If your company is funding, there is the ethical and perhaps contractual requirement to stay at that company for a given period.
+- If your company is providing the funding, there is the ethical and perhaps contractual requirement to stay at that company for a given period.

 MBA vs. EMBA